N1ntek/taskik/README.md

-Minimalistik and cute task manager.
+Minimalistic and cute task manager.